How iteration order influences convergence and stability in deep learning: Introduction

 \section{Introduction}

-In recent years, neural networks have achieved remarkable success across diverse domains from text generation \cite{gemini152024, gemini2023, brown2020language} and image creation \cite{ramesh2022hierarchical, ramesh2021zeroshot, saharia2022photorealistic} to applications in protein folding \cite{jumper2021highly,jumper2021highlyaccurate} and material discovery \cite{merchant2023scaling}.
+In recent years, neural networks have achieved remarkable success across diverse domains from text generation~\cite{gemini152024, gemini2023, brown2020language} and image creation~\cite{ramesh2022hierarchical, ramesh2021zeroshot, saharia2022photorealistic} to applications in protein folding~\cite{jumper2021highly,jumper2021highlyaccurate} and material discovery~\cite{merchant2023scaling}.
 However, their training remains challenging and computationally expensive.
-One of the reasons for this is due to training instabilities which often occur \cite{wang2023exploring,li2019variance,cohen2021gradient,chen2018stability} and which produces hard to interpret loss curves, wasted computation time, and potentially failed experiments.
+One of the reasons for this is due to training instabilities which often occur~\mbox{\cite{wang2023exploring,li2019variance,cohen2021gradient,chen2018stability}} and which produces hard to interpret loss curves, wasted computation time, and potentially failed experiments.
 One way to view this challenge is as a trade-off between stability and performance: hyperparameter settings that often yield better test performance, such as higher learning rates and smaller batch sizes, tend to exacerbate these instabilities.

 As a basic example, consider the training batch size.
 For many common optimizers, smaller batch sizes often lead to improved test performance.
-In fact, recent research has shown that small batches induce a form of implicit regularization \cite{Novack2023Disentangling,smith2021on,dherin2022why,keskar2017large,ali2020implicit} which benefits generalization.
+In fact, recent research has shown that small batches induce a form of implicit regularization~\cite{Novack2023Disentangling,smith2021on,dherin2022why,keskar2017large,ali2020implicit} which benefits generalization.
 On the other hand, the greater variability of small batches tends to exacerbate oscillations of the training loss, prolonging time to convergence.
-In this work, we demonstrate that these instability and convergence issues associated with small batch sizes can be mitigated by applying the optimizer in reverse; i.e., iterating through batches in a backward order, which we now explain.
+In this work, we demonstrate that these instability and convergence issues associated with small batch sizes can be mitigated without loss of generalization power by reversing the composition order used to produce each iterate.
+The general line of thinking behind our approach consists of leveraging not only the current batch, but also the previous batches to produce the current parameter iterate.
+The creative reuse of previous batches at a given step has been already explored in~\cite{Choi2019FasterNN} for instance in order to speed up training by composing previous batch gradient updates to the current iterate while waiting for the data pipeline to deliver a new batch in case of IO bound situations.
+In this work, we reverse the composition order of all the batches received so far from initialization and show theoretically and practically that the sequence of iterates produced this way enjoys better convergence and stability properties than the usual composition order of the batch gradient updates.
+We now describe below this reverse composition procedure in details.